College and Community Innovation program

 - The First Nations Principles of Ownership, Control, Access and Possession (OCAP®) – First Nations Information Governance Centre

-- Toolbox of research principles in an Aboriginal context ( and editions) – developed by the First Nations of Quebec and Labrador Health and Social Services Commission, Université du Québec en Abitibi-Témiscamingue, Université du Québec en Outaouais, Université de Montréal (Centre de recherche en droit public) and DIALOG – The Aboriginal Peoples Research and Knowledge Network
+- Toolbox of research principles in an Aboriginal context (2015 and 2018 editions) – developed by the First Nations of Quebec and Labrador Health and Social Services Commission, Université du Québec en Abitibi-Témiscamingue, Université du Québec en Outaouais, Université de Montréal (Centre de recherche en droit public) and DIALOG – The Aboriginal Peoples Research and Knowledge Network

-CCI program staff would like to acknowledge that we are committed to learning more on how we can contribute to affirming the inherent rights of the customary keepers and defenders of the land.
-We are also committed to continue engaging in dialogue and building relationships with community members.
+CCI program staff would like to acknowledge that we are committed to learning more about how we can contribute to affirming the inherent rights of the customary keepers and defenders of the land.
+We are also committed to continuing dialogue and building relationships with community members.

 If you have comments or would like to discuss how we can improve this guide, please contact us at email@example.com.